 Tic-tac-toe and AI in the Modern Era

 It’s been possible to play tic-tac-toe against a computer for a long time.
-But over the last few years, Diffblue has been using tic-tac-toe to demonstrate our AI in Diffblue Playground, a lightweight demo of our unit test-writing tool, Diffblue Cover.
+But over the last few years, Diffblue has been using tic-tac-toe to demonstrate our AI in Diffblue Cover.
 Here, we’re showing how Java unit tests can be written for a deliberately convoluted implementation of the game.
-The AI for Code engine that powers Diffblue Playground can write a complete unit test suite in a few seconds:
+The AI for Code engine that powers Diffblue Cover can write a complete unit test suite in a few seconds: